Liberty Flames soccer

 The Liberty Flames men's soccer team is an intercollegiate varsity sports team of Liberty University.
-As of the current 2023 season, the team is a member of the NCAA Division I Ohio Valley Conference.
+As of the upcoming 2026 season, the team is a member of the NCAA Division I Southern Conference after having played the previous three seasons in the Ohio Valley Conference.
 Twice in the program's history they have qualified for the NCAA Division I Men's Soccer Championship, earning bids into the 2007 and 2011 editions of the tournament while a member of the Big South Conference.
-The program will compete in the Southern Conference beginning in 2026.